 In Texas, not only is being arrested for a first-time DWI offense scary, but it is also serious.
 You are now facing criminal accusations that trigger a complicated court process.
 If you are found guilty, you could be incarcerated, fined, and lose your driving privileges.

-Is a First DWI a Felony in Texas?
+What are the Penalties for a First DWI Offense in Texas?

 It's important to note that in some circumstances, a first DWI can be charged as a felony.